qingzhenduyu/Datacollector/README.md

-# Datacollector
+# Datacollector for “Jewish civilization from a global perspective”
-Code for “Jewish civilization from a global perspective”
+Code will be released soon after cleaned up.